 Work related phone calls

 Chargeable work calls made by the employee, for example toll or cell phone, made on the days that an employee works from home, will be reimbursed by the employer, upon providing a receipt.
-It is preferable for the employee to use a work cell phone to ensure the privacy of the employee’s phone number remains confidential and that all calls remain connected to the company contact details
+It is preferable for the employee to use a work cell phone to ensure the privacy of the employee’s phone number remains confidential and that all calls remain connected to the company contact details.

 Health and Safety